phpbenchmarks/benchmark-json-serialization-hello-world/README.md

 You will need this repository for JSON serializer hello world benchmark.

-You can retrieve data to serialize with `PhpBenchmarks\JsonSerializerHelloWorld\JsonSerializerHelloWorld::getDataToSerialize()`.
+You can retrieve data to serialize with `PhpBenchmarks\BenchmarkJsonSerializerHelloWorld\JsonSerializerHelloWorld::getDataToSerialize()`.

 As serialization don't need to write anything to response body, when we validate your serialization we add a parameter into query string to indicate you need to write serialization result into response body.

-Use `PhpBenchmarks\JsonSerializerHelloWorld\JsonSerializerHelloWorld::isWriteToResponseBody()` to know if you have to do it or not.
+Use `PhpBenchmarks\JsonSerializerHelloWorld\BenchmarkJsonSerializerHelloWorld::isWriteToResponseBody()` to know if you have to do it or not.